shuklaraghav99/product-testimonial-plugin/README.txt

   After uploading the plugin, go to Plugins > Installed Plugins and activate the "Product Testimonial Plugin".

-3 How to Test the Code
+4 How to Test the Code

   1) Add Testimonials:

   Go to Product Testimonial in the WordPress Admin menu.

   Click Add New Testimonial and enter the necessary details (rating, product selection, and testimonial content).
+  The [product_testimonials] shortcode accepts a product_id attribute to display testimonials for a specific product.
+  The shortcode will fetch testimonials related to the specified product and display them wherever the shortcode is placed.

   2) Viewing Testimonials on the Product Page: